When a counselor meets with a client, who sets the agenda? What are the goals of the meeting? Who gets to decide what topics are discussed?

 Wyatt Bury, LLC v.
 City of Kansas City

 - February 2025: ADF attorneys filed a lawsuit on behalf of Kansas City counselors Wyatt Bury and Pamela Eisenreich challenging two ordinances that violate their First Amendment freedoms.
-Missouri Attorney General Andrew Bailey joined the suit as a co-plaintiff.
+Then-Missouri Attorney General Andrew Bailey joined the suit as a co-plaintiff.